naikok/symfony-dockerized/README.md

   (Wake up all required containers to make it work)

 4) Once is finished, get access to the symfony container php.
 In order to to do this:
-   Execute sudo sh sudo docker exec -it symfonydockerized_php_1 /bin/bash
+   Execute sudo sh accesscontainer.sh

-After that you will see a new bash shell under the path /var/www/symfony.
+After that you will see a new shell bash under the path /var/www/symfony.
+You are working within the container.

-5) Run composer to install required dependencies with the command line: composer install
+5) Run composer to install required dependencies in this new shell: composer install

 5) Once is finished , in that shell you must execute a command line to create doctrine database. php bin/console doctrine:database:create